flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ## During the Event

 Speakers will log into *Streamyard* with the link you provide them and you will log into both *Venueless* and *Streamyard*.
-As session leader your responsability is to both help speakers and attendees interact and make sure the streaming looks good here.
-Keep both open at all times.
+As session leader your responsability is both to help speakers and attendees interact and make sure the streaming looks good.
+Keep both open all the time, i.e., Venueless and Streamyard.

 **Remember to mute the tab on Venueless once the streaming starts so you don't hear the sound twice.**